ArbitriumLux/CRUD/README.md

 # Serverlox
-This is a CRUD web application created by using Go and PostgreSQL.
+This is a simple CRUD wep application created using Go and PostgreSQL